FAQ list for Fall 2009 AST 2002 Section 0004

 A: There are basically 2 kinds of questions.
 Some questions

-just ask you to recall facts or definitions that you've memorized.
+just ask you to recall factoids or definitions that you've memorized.

 Others ask you to apply what you've learned to a new situation.